PIX3LFLUX/HSmartKArt-EE/README.md

 	service.
 Normally set by system.
 * `HOME`: the home directory of `USER`.
 This will be the installation directory and the default directory when entering the JupyterLab environment.
 Normally set by system.
-* `MQTT_CLIENTID`: the MQTT client id used for the CAN-to-MQTT Bridge.
-This environment variable needs to be set manually.
-To make sure the environment variable is set on system startup the script `mqttclientid.sh` is placed in the directory `/etc/profile.d/` during installation.
+* `MQTT_CLIENTID`: the MQTT client ID used for the CAN-to-MQTT Bridge.
+This environment variable is set by the user during installation.
+To make sure the environment variable is set on system startup the script `mqttclientid.sh` is placed in the directory `/etc/profile.d/`.

 1. **For the CAN-to-MQTT Bridge** a Raspberry Pi with CAN HAT is needed.
 The CAN HAT is required only when using the Raspberry Pi as CAN-to-MQTT Bridge.
 Alternatively the Raspberry Pi may be